 Not so, Guanajuato, reliant on tourists drawn by whatever it is that draws tourists.
 By the way, Mexico is still the world's biggest silver producer (200 million ounces in 2018), but most of it comes from mines in other states.

 Two centuries after the alhóndiga was stormed, security is still an issue.
 Does having the army nearby make you feel safer?
 Not me, but it was reassuring that the soldier was busy with his cell phone.

 High up near the top of the funicular, a homeowner was trying hard to stay safe.

-Back down in the fields around Silao, the old bajío, things felt more relaxed.
+Back down in the fields of the bajío, things felt more relaxed.
 It's the old saw: less to steal, less to worry about.